davidsonz/Travel-Website/_subposts/CastleDrogo.md

 After lunch we did a quick 4 mile circular walk of the grounds before heading back to Exeter.
 We had a great time for our last walk before Christmas.
 Louise and I taught everyone Pukeko in a Ponga Tree (the NZ version of the 12 Days of Christmas), we had leaf fights and sing offs of Christmas songs.

-Couldn't have come up with a better Saturday.
+I couldn't have come up with a better Saturday.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-12-07-CastleDrogo/day11-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-12-07-CastleDrogo/day12-min.JPG" class="image1">